stxmempool/stxmempool/README.md

 Stxmempool is an adaptation of The Mempool Open Source Project™.
 Stxmempool is a mempool visualizer for the the Stacks blockchain ecosystem.
 A live site is available at [stxmempool.space](https://stxmempool.space/).

-It is an open-source project developed and operated for the benefit of the Bitcoin and Stacks community, with a focus on the emerging transaction fee market.
+The open-source project is developed and operated for the benefit of the Bitcoin and Stacks community, with a focus on the emerging transaction fee market.

 ![mempool](https://stxmempool.space/resources/screenshots/stacks-v1.1-dashboard.png)